Vultures-V/ql1-voart-marketplace/CONTRIBUTING.md

-# Contributing to VOart
+# # Contributing to QL1 Voart Marketplace

-Thank you for your interest in contributing to VOart!
-This document provides guidelines for contributing to the project.

-## 🚀 Getting Started
+Thank you for your interest in contributing to QL1 Voart Marketplace!
+This project is supported by the Voart Vip Pass NFT community.
+This document provides guidelines for contributing to the project.## 🚀 Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/voart-marketplace.git`
+2. Clone your fork: `git clone https://github.com/Vultures-V/ql1-voart-marketplace.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test thoroughly